leynos/lag-complexity/docs/lag-complexity-function-design.md

 A rigorous, multi-layered testing and evaluation strategy is essential to validate the correctness, robustness, and effectiveness of the `lag_complexity` crate.
-The strategy encompasses unit tests for isolated logic, property tests for behavioral invariants, integration tests for component composition, and a large-scale evaluation against academic datasets to measure real-world performance.
+The strategy encompasses unit tests for isolated logic, property tests for behavioural invariants, integration tests for component composition, and a large-scale evaluation against academic datasets to measure real-world performance.